splunk/public-o11y-docs/get-started/get-started-306090.rst

 #.
 The onboarding phase - activities that connect Splunk Observability Cloud to your existing software framework that already exists in your environment.
 #.
 The initial pilot rollout phase - set up standards and procedures for end users, like development teams and site reliability engineers.
 #.
-The expansion and optimization phase
+The expansion and optimization phase - carry forward best practices and frameworks established during the pilot rollout to your infrastructure, applications, and teams.